Nonye-dev/vegan-food-delivery/README.md

-# vegan-website
+# vegan food website
- A web project of a vegan website where you make deliveries and also create an account  to save your favourite meals,
+ A website for vegan food lovers to order food and create account to save their favourite meals,